 Paradoxical, this teaching.
 Monday to Friday is a blur of preparations, gone before dark, back with the sinking sun, washed dished, and (mostly) dreamless sleep.
 On Fridays, two of my English scholars have the same prayer request during worship: that the weekend goes by slowly.

-I wish everyday ended like today.
+I wish everyday ended like today…But they don’t.